rdfostrich/article-mocha-2018/content/introduction.md

 It offers a new trade-off compared to other approaches, as it calculates and stores additional information at ingestion time in order to reduce query evaluation time.
 This additional information includes pointers to relevant positions to improve the efficiency of result offsets.
-Furthermore, it supports efficient cardinality estimation, streaming results and offset support to enable efficient usage withing query engines.
+Furthermore, it supports efficient result cardinality estimation, streaming results and offset support to enable efficient usage within query engines.

 The [Mighty Storage Challenge (MOCHA)](https://project-hobbit.eu/challenges/mighty-storage-challenge2018/){:.mandatory}
 is a yearly challenge that aims to measure and detect bottlenecks in RDF triple stores.